This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 arrangement is certified as a retail food store.
 To become an authorized SNAP

-retailer the group living arrangement must: (1) Contact USDA FNS to
+retailer the group living arrangement is to: (1) Contact USDA FNS to

 apply to become a retailer.
 (2) The group living